 - Lastly, in a steady stream, slowly whisk in the boiling water until combined.

 - Pour the batter into your prepped 8x8 baking pan and bake at 350℉ for 20-30 minutes until a cake tester or tooth pick comes out clean.
-It's a large time window, but good to start checking at 20 minutes to not over-bake the cake.

 To make the chocolate buttercream